-Specific instructions for submission of presentations, papers and release forms will be available here.
+Specific instructions for submitting presentations, papers and release forms will be provided here later.

 Technical sessions of the Directed Energy Systems Symposium will be held at the Hyatt Regency Monterey Hotel, 1 Old Golf Course Road, Monterey, California, and at the Naval Postgraduate School.

 DEPS has negotiated a block of rooms at government rates for Symposium attendees.
 To make a reservation at these reduced rates, click here and use the hotel's online reservation system.
 Reservations must be made early to insure the reduced rates.

 (1) Esteemed Leaders are retired DEPS members willing to volunteer for 2 half days of service.
 In exchange for their help in putting on a successful program we can offer a reduced rate for their attendance to the overall symposium.
 Please contact Cynnamon@deps.org for more information.

 (2) Full time students will be admitted at reduced charge provided they either (1) agree to assist DEPS staff for two half-days of service, or (2) are presenting at the Symposium, and agree to assist DEPS for a single half-day day of service.
 If these conditions are not met, students will be required to pay the full registration fee.
 Note however that short courses are free for all full-time student registrants regardless of their volunteer/presenter status.
 However, students who are not presenting or volunteering will need to use a stand-alone short course registration form (to be available here) to obtain this rate.